gregraka/gregraka.github.io/qs_admins_addusers.md

 Congratulations!
 Your site's ownCloud server is ready to use.

-For future reference, bookmark the [ownCloud Server Admin Manual](https://doc.owncloud.org/server/administration_manual/index.html).
+For future reference, bookmark the [ownCloud Server Administration Manual](https://doc.owncloud.org/server/10.0/admin_manual/contents.html).